-• Having some crying spells after the baby is born can be considered normal.
+Having some crying spells after the baby is born can be considered normal.
 Your hormones will be changing rapidly and this can cause you to feel more emotional for a few weeks.
 If you are experiencing extreme sadness or feelings of being out of control, please call the office.
-In general, 85% of women will have the "baby blues", or transient mood changes for 2 weeks.
-If you are concerned, please contact us.
+In general, 85% of women will have the "baby blues" or transient mood changes for 2 weeks.
+Please see our Mental Health Resources list as needed on the web site, or click the link here: Mental Health Resources.
+If you are concerned about your postpartum mental health, please call the office.
+If you have thoughts of harm to yourself or others please alert someone nearby and safely head to the emergency room or call 911 for an evaluation.
+You can also call 988 for suicide prevention help.